daecepi/JobsityChallengesThirdSchool/ChallengesWeek8/Challenge1/README.md

 ## COOL APPROACHES NOT DONE FOR TIME (for next week)
 - Separing reducers in: books reducer and auth reducer (and then combine then)

+## Authors
+- **David Eduardo Cermeño Pinzón** - *main developer*

+## Acknowledgements
+To jobsity for producing the enviroment of a real exercise of software development